grlurton/orbf_data_validation/README.md

     ├── LICENSE
-    ├── Makefile           <- Makefile with commands like `make data` or `make train` ├── README.md          <- What you are currently reading ├── data               <- Not commited in Git
+    ├── Makefile           <- Makefile with commands like `make data` or `make train` ├── README.md          <- What you are currently reading ├── data               <- Not commited in Git.
+Contact Bluesquare to discuss access.
     │   ├── external       <- Data from third party sources.
     │   ├── interim        <- Intermediate data that has been transformed.
     │   ├── processed      <- The data that has been processed and ready for modeling